See what makes Kong the fastest, most-adopted API gateway

 API-based applications don’t just come in one flavor.
 Each API format has a unique set of advantages and disadvantages, and choosing which to use depends heavily on your specific application requirements.

-In this two-part blog series, we’ll explore the three most popular approaches to API development: REST, gRPC and GraphQL.
+In this blog , we’ll explore the three most popular approaches to API development: REST, gRPC and GraphQL.
 We’ll take a look at the benefits and drawbacks of each model and discuss how you can determine which API model best suits your needs.

 Because RESTful APIs are so widely used, most application developers are familiar with them.
 Because REST aligns closely with the design of the HTTP protocol, browsers and other HTTP clients will natively understand responses from your RESTful APIs.